lordmarkm/spring-data-marklogic/README.md

 # spring-data-marklogic

-Library for using integrating with Marklogic using spring-data conventions.
+Library for integrating with Marklogic using spring-data conventions.
 For example:

 ```java
 import com.baldy.marklogic.repo.MarkLogicRepository;